-It’s easy to deal with people who lie to us in our personal lives; we can simply stop talking to them and cut them out of our lives.
+It’s easy to deal with people who lie to us in our personal lives.
+We stop talking to them and cut them out of our lives.
 But holding insurance companies accountable is a little more complicated.
-These companies have ample financial resources, negotiating power, and they are experts at voiding liability claims.
+These companies have ample financial resources and negotiating power and are experts at voiding liability claims.

-This article discusses what bad faith insurance is, the different types of bad faith insurance claims, and the challenges one can find when trying to file.
+This article discusses bad faith insurance, the different types of bad faith insurance claims, and the challenges of filing a claim.
 It also discusses how to find the right bad faith insurance attorneys if you suspect you’re being victimized.

 Your insurance companies have a duty of good faith to their policyholders.
-If insurance companies aren’t holding up their end of the bargain, contact us to schedule a free legal consultation to discuss your claim.
+If insurance companies aren’t holding up their end of the bargain, contact our Denver Law Firm to schedule a free legal consultation.

 Understanding Bad Faith Insurance

 Insurance companies have duties to uphold for their members.
-People pay their premiums and expect the insurance company to provide coverage, maintain their policy terms, and pay the claims covered on their policy.
-Bad faith insurance results from an insurance company that neglects its responsibility to its members because they’re more concerned about protecting their profits.
+You pay their premiums expecting that insurance companies maintain their policy terms and pay the claims covered on your policy.
+Bad faith insurance results from an insurance company neglecting its responsibility to its policyholders.

-Bad faith claims don’t pertain to a specific type of insurance.
-All kinds of insurance companies are capable of deception.
-Companies can deliberately misinterpret policy language and records, avoid paying claims for unjustified lengths or make unnecessary demands for proof of loss.
+Bad faith lawsuits don’t pertain to a specific type of insurance.
+All kinds of insurance companies act in bad faith.
+Companies may manipulate policy language and records, avoid paying claims for unjustified lengths or make unnecessary demands for proof of loss.
 They can also conduct a negligent investigation of the claim or use abusive tactics to force claim withdrawal.

 The Most Common Examples of Bad Faith Insurance:

 - The insurance company didn’t conduct a thorough investigation of your claim and refused to pay anyway.